 What would happen if you never had your hair cut?
-For a sheep, it’s pretty bad.
-A hiker in Australia found a wild sheep that had grown so much extra wool, he became the size of a refrigerator and could barely walk.
-You can hardly see his face in there!
-People saw that if they didn’t give him a haircut, he would be in danger of falling down and being attacked by hungry wild animals.
-So champion sheep shearer Ian Elkins stepped in and sheared (cut off) all the wool.
-It took him 45 minutes to cut off all 89 pounds of it.
-The sheep, now named Chris, weighs half as much as before the haircut — and can walk straight again!
+A hiker in Australia found a wild sheep that had grown so much extra wool, he became the size of a refrigerator.
+So champion sheep shearer Ian Elkins stepped in and sheared (cut off) all 89 pounds of the wool.
+The sheep, now named Chris, weighs half as much as before the haircut!

 Wee ones: We like to think of sheep as white and fluffy.
 Find 4 white things in your room, and point to the biggest one.

 Little kids: If your hair is 10 inches long and you cut off 4 inches, what numbers do you say to count down to the new length?
 Bonus: If you can make 20 sweaters from all that wool and you’ve knitted all but 1 of them, how many have you already knitted?

 Big kids: If Ian started shearing at 3:08 pm and took 45 minutes, when did he finish?
 Bonus: If after losing the 89 pounds of wool Chris weighed just half as much, how much did he weigh with the wool?

 The sky’s the limit: If Chris started with 3 pounds of wool at the end of March, and each month the weight of the wool doubled, in what month would he have reached 89 pounds of wool?

 Wee ones: Items might include pillows, sheets, shirts, socks, sneakers, and toys.

 Little kids: 9, 8, 7, 6.
 Bonus: 19 sweaters.

 Big kids: At 3:53 pm.
 Bonus: 178 pounds.